johnmgreenwell/demo-drivers/README.md

 ![Example Breadboard](images/custom-drivers-demo_test.png)

 Each of the drivers is tested by direct interface or as a subset of another driver.
-Though the tests are not exhaustive for each driver, they do demonstrate a practical application of each.
+The tests are not exhaustive for each driver, as the intent is to demonstrate a practical application of each.

 ## Usage

 This project may be build using PlatformIO as provided, with supporting configuration files provided.
-Each driver is imported as a library dependency, compatible with PlatformIO arrangement.
+Each driver is imported as a library dependency, compatible with a [PlatformIO](https://platformio.org/) configuration arrangement.

 ## Schematic